Christopher Berry, Ph.D.

 Christopher R. Berry is an associate professor in the Harris School.
 His research interests are in the political economy of American local government and the politics of federal spending.
 He is currently engaged in two major lines of research.
 The first explores how the institutional design of local government influences political accountability and public policy.
 The second is an analysis of the ways in which executive and legislative politics influence the geographic distribution of federal outlays.
 Professor Berry is the author of Imperfect Union: Representation and Taxation in Multilevel Governments, published by Cambridge University Press, as well as many other scholarly publications.
 For access to Professor Berry’s writings, please visit his research web page.

-Prior to joining the Harris School, Berry was a post-doctoral fellow at Harvard University in the Department of Government's Program on Education Policy and Governance.
+Prior to joining Chicago Harris, Berry was a post-doctoral fellow at Harvard University in the Department of Government's Program on Education Policy and Governance.
 He received his BA from Vassar College, Master of Regional Planning (MRP) from Cornell University, and PhD from the Department of Political Science at the University of Chicago.
 Professor Berry is also active in community development and was formerly a director in the MetroEdge division of ShoreBank, America's oldest and largest community development financial institution.